core-wg/oscore/draft-ietf-core-object-security.md

 Proxy processing of the (Outer) Observe option is as defined in {{RFC7641}}.
 OSCORE-aware proxies MAY look at the Partial IV value instead of the Outer Observe option.

-## HTTP-to-CoAP Translation Proxy
+## HTTP-to-CoAP Translation Proxy {#http2coap}

 Section 10.2 of {{RFC7252}} and {{RFC8075}} specify the behavior of an HTTP-to-CoAP proxy.
 As requested in Section 1 of {{RFC8075}}, this section describes the HTTP mapping for the OSCORE protocol extension of CoAP.

 The presence of the Object-Security option, both in requests and responses, is expressed in an HTTP header field named Object-Security in the mapped request or response.
-The value of the field is part 1 of the compressed COSE Object {{compression}} in base64url encoding (Section 5 of {{RFC4648}}) without padding (see {{RFC7515}} Appendix C for implementation notes for this encoding).
-The value of the payload is part 2 of the compressed COSE object, also base64url-encoded without padding.
+The value of the field is the value of the Object-Security option {{obj-sec-value}} in base64url encoding (Section 5 of {{RFC4648}}) without padding (see {{RFC7515}} Appendix C for implementation notes for this encoding).
+The value of the payload is the OSCORE payload {{oscore-payl}}, also base64url-encoded without padding.

 Example: